jfbouzereau/xdiscord/README.md

 At any moment press q to quit.

-A channel is export as the following path:
+A channel is exported as the following path:
 guild.id / category.id / channel.id / index.html